rubyonracetracks/gatsby_neutrino/mod/mod-03/mod-03-README.md

 # Welcome

-This app was created with the aid of Docusaurus Neutrino, which automatically creates a new Docusaurus app from scratch.
-It's like Rails Neutrino but for Docusaurus instead.
+This app was created with the aid of Gatsby Neutrino, which automatically creates a new Gatsby app from scratch.
+It's like Rails Neutrino but for Gatsby instead.

 ## Setup Procedure
 * Open your terminal.